iWriteGigs

 C Estimates the severity of chronic salicylate intoxication

-D Estimates the efficacy of salicylate drugs
+D Estimates the severity of acute salicylate intoxication

 Question #10